TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Driving regulations/safety laws

-"The inevitable influx of autonomy and self-driving trucks will mean a re-evaluation of rest rules and legislation.
-The rate of technological advancement will mean that regulations will have to adapt to keep up with the pace of the industry," says Mark Garner.
+"The inevitable influx of autonomy and self-driving trucks will mean re-evaluating rest rules and legislation.
+The rate of technological advancement will mean that regulations will have to adapt to keep up with the pace of the industry," says Matthew Bellamy.

 Driver skills and training

-The truck driving job of 2049 is likely to look very different to the position of 2021, and the redeveloped role will need a new set of skills.
+The truck driving job in 2049 will likely look very different from the position in 2024, and the redeveloped role will need a new set of skills and infrastructure.
 Self-driving vehicles and autonomy could reduce licencing requirements and generate appeal to a broader audience - potentially even closing the long-standing gender gap.
-It's not yet clear what the industry transformation will look like, but driver skills and training will inevitably be different.
+It still needs to be determined what the industry transformation will look like, but driver skills and training will inevitably differ.

-"We know that the trucker of 2049 may be very different to the driver of today, but we still expect them to be an essential part of the industry.
-The skills that drivers will need to have in the armoury will change to reflect the new responsibilities, but training will be crucial to upholding haulage standards," says Mark Garner.
+"We know that the trucker of 2049 may be very different from the driver of today, but we still expect them to be an essential part of the industry.

 THE TECH